Coilaco/crawlaco-wp-plugin/Masterplan.md

 ---

-## 10. Future Expansion Possibilities
+## 6. Future Expansion Possibilities
 - **Webhook Support**: Add real-time updates via webhooks.
 - **Additional Integrations**: Extend the plugin to support other eCommerce platforms or SEO plugins.
 - **Advanced Analytics**: Provide insights into data synchronization and performance.

 ---

-## 11. Additional Notes
+## 7. Additional Notes
 ### Warning Notification
-- Until the user completes all four steps, a **warning notification** will be displayed at the top of the WordPress dashboard, reminding the user to activate the Crawlaco plugin.
+- Until the user completes all four steps, a **warning notification** will be displayed at the top of the WordPress dashboard.

 ### Plugin Activation Hook
 - Include a **plugin activation hook** in the plugin core.
-Any code placed in this hook will be executed when the plugin is activated.
 For example:
   ```php
   register_activation_hook(__FILE__, 'crawlaco_plugin_activation');
   function crawlaco_plugin_activation() {